Top Tech M&A Transactions - Week of 04/16/2121 April, 2021

 04/15/21 IBM to acquire myInvenio with an eye on AI-enabled automation

 During the coronavirus pandemic, digital transformation and automation efforts have accelerated as organizations look to streamline workflows and reduce operational costs.
-On Thursday, IBM announced a definitive agreement to acquire Italy-based process mining software company, myInvenio.
+On Thursday, IBM announced a definitive agreement to acquire an Italy-based process mining software company, MyInvenio.

 "Digital transformation is accelerating across industries as companies face increasing challenges with managing critical IT systems and complex business applications that span the hybrid cloud landscape," said Dinesh Nirmal, general manager, IBM Automation.

 The move highlights IBM's investments to provide an AI-enabled automation suite "one-stop-shop" for organizations, the company said, with capabilities such as robotic process automation, document processing, and process mining among others.

 04/15/21 Autodesk To Acquire Cloud-Based PLM Software Firm Up chain

 In recent years, Autodesk—the self-described “leader in 3D design, engineering, and entertainment software”—has steadily expanded the reach and scope of its apps.
 In the past few months, the company made a Series B investment in Factory_OS (modular housing solutions), has done work in moviemaking with stop-motion animation masters LAIKA and supported the SnapEDA search engine tool for electronic device design.

 To further broaden its reach across the technical design world, Autodesk has made key recent acquisitions as well, including Innovyze (water infrastructure design, modeling and simulation software) and CAMplete (CNC machining apps).
 Today the company announced that it had signed a definitive agreement to acquire Upchain, a provider of cloud-based product lifecycle management (PLM) and product data management (PDM) software.